-Due to my kid’s school schedule I only had about two hours at Shinrin Park yesterday, Friday April 16th.
+Due to my kid’s school schedule I only had about two hours at Shinrin Park the day I visited the lupine in 2021 (Friday April 16th).
 I knew that I wouldn’t have time to walk between each of the three main flower displays.
 So what I did (and I love to do in Shinrin Park) is rent a bike.
 It costs 420 yen to rent a bike for three hours.
 I rented from the bike center at the central gate.
 The rental center is right by the gate so I find it the most convenient.
 You can’t cycle just anywhere; there is a whole (beautifully done) cycle course within the park.
 Along the way there are various bicycle parking areas so you can park your bike and go on to your destination by foot.

 The cycle course